naturalcrit/homebrewery/README.md

 # The Homebrewery
-The Homebrewery is a tool for making authnetic looking [D&D content](http://dnd.wizards.com/products/tabletop-games/rpg-products/rpg_playershandbook) using only [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+The Homebrewery is a tool for making authentic looking [D&D content](http://dnd.wizards.com/products/tabletop-games/rpg-products/rpg_playershandbook) using only [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Check it out [here](http://homebrewery.naturalcrit.com).

 ### issues, suggestions, bugs
-If you run into any issues using The Homebrewery, please submit an issues [here](/issues)
+If you run into any issues using The Homebrewery, please submit an issue [here](/issues)

 ### local dev